What is CRN?

 I just don't know what I want to major in.
 Where can I get some help with Career Counseling?

-Career exploration and counseling is available at the STUDENT SUCCESS CENTER.
+Career exploration and counseling is available at the Student Services and Success Mentoring Center.
 Melanie Young and Terry Duncan are career counselors and their offices are located in Room 258 and Room 242 of Clement Hall.
 Call 731.881.1689 to schedule an appointment for career counseling, to take the Strong Interest Inventory and/or the Myers-Briggs Type Indicator (MBTI), receive access to ACT Discover (an internet-based career exploration tool).